 6. Using metallic objects to scrape the surface

 Let’s face it.
-No matter how careful we are, spills still happen and once in a while, you will need to scrape off gunk on the quartz surface as part of your countertop’s maintenance.
-When you do this, use plastic objects such as a plastic knife or a scraper and never use any sharp metallic objects.
+No matter how careful we are, spills still happen and once in a while, you will need to scrape off the gunk on the quartz surface as part of your countertop’s maintenance.
+When you do this, use plastic objects such as a plastic knife or a scraper, and never use any sharp metallic objects.

 7. Using hot water to clean the surface